openfl/OpenFLDevelopersGuide/storing-local-data/encrypted-local-storage.md

 On desktop platforms, AIR uses DPAPI on Windows, KeyChain on Mac OS and iOS, and KeyRing or KWallet on Linux to associate the encrypted local store to each application and user.
 The encrypted local store uses AES-CBC 128- bit encryption.

 On Android, the data stored by the EncryptedLocalStorage class are not encrypted.
 Instead the data is protected by the user-level security provided by the operating system.
 The Android operating system assigns every application a separate user ID.
 Applications can only access their own files and files created in public locations (such as the removable storage card).
-Note that on “rooted” Android devices, applications running with root privileges CAN access the files of other applications.
+Note that on "rooted" Android devices, applications running with root privileges CAN access the files of other applications.
 Thus on a rooted device, the encrypted local store does not provide as high a level of data protection as it does on on a non-rooted device.

 Information in the encrypted local store is only available to AIR application content in the application security sandbox.